Cruise Ship Interior Cabins – Simple Photo Guide

 The Interior cabins are very clean and functional and have everything that you need.

 Inside an inside cabin, you usually find at least two beds.
-You’ll also find a closet draws desk and sometimes a chair.
+You’ll also find a closet, drawers, a desk, and sometimes a chair.

 You’ll usually find the same artwork, the same chairs, the same bedding, regardless of which cabin you book.